jobweek/CurveArray/README.md

 The Z-UP and Minimum curves are most usefull.
 Tangent curves have almost no application and the Magic Curve module does not support working with them.The main application is for curves of type Minimum, but there are useful application cases for Z-Up curves as well.

-   _For convenience, I have extruded the curve so that we can visually see the changes in the slope of the curve normals._
+   _For convenience, I have extruded the curve so that we can visually see the changes in the tilt of the curve normals._

 ![Plane](/documentation_resources/27.png)
 ![Edges](/documentation_resources/28.png)